 rpool 59.5G 12.4G 47.1G - - 4% 20% 1.00x ONLINE -

-In this example the pool name is rpool.
+The pool name is in the NAME column — rpool in this example.
 On Proxmox this is typically rpool.
 On a manual Ubuntu ZFS install it is often rpool or named after the disk.
-Replace rpool in the commands below with your actual pool name.
+Replace rpool in all commands below with your actual pool name.

 sudo zfs create \